eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The `<gc-start>` element provides a snapshot of the free memory available in the heap and the status of marked objects.
 At the start of the increment, the heap is 33% free, with 1376 MB (1442840576 B) of the total 4096 MB (4294967296 B) heap free.

 The `<remembered-set>` element records the status of the remembered set metastructure of the JVM, a structure that records object references that cross different regions.
 During the rebuilding of the *remembered set* metastructure, any regions that cannot be rebuilt into a remembered set due to a lack of memory resource in the metastructure are marked as *overflow* regions.
-Cycles cannot reclaim memory from overflow regions.
+Partial GC cycles cannot reclaim memory from overflow regions.

-The aim of the global mark cycle to create a new record of object liveness can be seen in the remembered set statistics.
+The aim of the global mark cycle to create a new record of object liveness and attempt to rebuild overflowed region remembered sets.
+By the end of the global mark cycle, some of the remembered sets may again overflow,  can be seen in the remembered set statistics.
 The global mark cycle populates the remembered set and also attempts to completely rebuild the set for the overflowed regions.

 The logs show that at the start of this STW subincrement, the remembered set count is 2,197,888 cards, the metastructure is using 94% of its total available memory, and three overflow regions need to be rebuilt.